 ENERGY STAR® Qualified

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioning systems, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+SEER is an efficiency scale for air conditioning systems, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the AC you choose.
 The greatest difference between the two is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC technician who has experience in your area before deciding on a heat pump.
+HVAC tech who has experience in your region before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have unnecessarily high electric bills.
-Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.
+Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

 A furnace is a more powerful heating system